 Establish a Process for Feedback

 Agree on how feedback will be given and received.
 Constructive criticism is essential for refining your work, but it should be communicated respectfully and clearly.
-Consider using shared documents or platforms designed for collaborative projects to streamline this process.
+Consider using shared documents, cloud storage, or dedicated collaboration platforms to streamline this process.

 Set Limits on Revisions